Nine-week Phlebotomy Certification Program

 Who Should Attend

-- Individuals seeking immediate employment as a Phlebotomist
+- Individuals seeking immediate employment as a Clinical Lab Assistant or Phlebotomist

 - Those interested in pursuing a career in the medical field or looking for experience in a clinical setting

--An evening clinical schedule is available, we will work with you.
-Clinical placement outside of Albuquerque, in state of NM, also available.
-Make your request prior to start of course.
+-An evening clinical schedule is available, please send your request.
+Clinical placement outside of Albuquerque in state NM is available, request prior to start date.

-No previous medical experience is required.
+- No previous medical experience is required.
 Participants must be 18 or older with the minimal education being a high school diploma or GED.
-Participants are required to take WorkKeys workplace assessments in reading and math.
-WorkKeys may be waived with a post-secondary degree.
-Clearance must be given from Caregiver Criminal History Background Screening (CCHBS).
-All immunizations need to be up-to-date prior to clinical rotations in the laboratory.

 Dress code, background checks, and immunization requirements will be covered in the first two weeks of class.